PRBonn/OverlapNet/README.md

 # OverlapNet
-OverlapNet - Loop Closing for 3D LiDAR-based SLAM
+OverlapNet: Loop Closing for LiDAR-based SLAM

 The code is coming soon!